 JDRF Australia and the JDRF Australia Board are committed to achieving and demonstrating high standards of corporate governance.
-JDRF Australia's approach to corporate governance was developed with reference to the recommendations released by the Australian Securities Exchange Corporate Governance Council and updated in 2010.
+JDRF Australia's approach to corporate governance was developed with reference to the recommendations released by the Australian Securities Exchange Corporate Governance Council.
 The Board continues to review corporate governance practices to ensure they meet the interests of members.